 She returned home to New Jersey and enlisted the aid of a local shoe store and her church.
 As a result, she’s prepared to send over 1,000 pairs of shoes to her new friends in Mexico.

 Eden’s story is a great example of how children are often transformed by face-to-face interactions with people living in poverty.
 Clearly, Eden has developed the ability to empathize, to put herself in the place of another.
 Most children develop this capacity by the age of six and are capable of taking action to help people in need.
 They particularly benefit from seeing the direct benefits of their actions.

-In my recent research study, Civic Learning at the Edge: Transformative Stories of Highly Engaged Youth, I studied youth leadership — how young people adopt passionate causes, most often between the ages of 14 and 18.
+In Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation, I studied youth leadership — how young people adopt passionate causes, most often between the ages of 14 and 18.
 Developmentally, this is the age when kids form civic identities that often stay with them for the rest of their lives.

 Raising children to become active citizens doesn’t happen by chance.
 The students in my study reflected on their childhoods and adolescence and the critical experiences that led them to work for civic causes.
 Being familiar with the common steps in their journeys can help parents, educators, and other adults support kids through these important learning experiences.
 And it can help develop effective youth leadership programs.

 1. Connecting to Others in Need